Do you find yourself lost at times? Wondering “How did I get here?”

 People ask “what makes Robbyn Ackner different from others?”
-My answer is always, I’ve walked in your shoes.
+My answer is always, I’ve walked in similar shoes.
 I understand your struggles, your dashed hopes, the challenges and blockades that you face daily because I’ve been there.
 So many people will say “I understand” but do they really?
 How is it possible to understand what someone is going through if you’ve never experienced it?
 After many years of being stuck, I finally figured out what I needed to do to make the necessary changes in order to succeed and overcome my challenges.
 So, now I am here to encourage you, to help you figure out what will work in order to move forward and live the life that you have always dreamed of, but were never certain it was possible.

 I have lived through great adversity and have personal experience with many of the challenges that others have experienced or are currently struggling with.
 My story is long and you can read more about it here …..
 The Rest Of The Story